DETAILED ACTION

 Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Chao transmission arbitration between collocated radios, in the system of Hammer.
 Doing so would have allowed to implement simultaneous transmissions by the collocated radios thus increasing functionality of the device.

-Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Husted arbitration process between multiple collocated radios operating in the same frequency range, in the system of combined Hammer and Chao’s disclosures.
-Doing so would have allowed to eliminate or reduce interference between collocated radios.
+Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Husted arbitration process between multiple collocated radios operating in the same frequency range, in the system of combined Hammer and Chao’s disclosures by adding it to the arbitration process already disclosed by Chao.
+Doing so would have allowed to eliminate or reduce interference between collocated radios by using more sophisticated decision process based on multiple criteria.

-to play back comprises to play back the audio content in synchrony with playback of the audio content by the second playback device (Paragraph 0072: by playing all channels simultaneously, with each channel playback time synchronized with the others, the desired spatial effect of stereo or surround sound may be realized.).”
+Regarding claim 2, Hammer teaches “to play back comprises to play back the audio content in synchrony with playback of the audio content by the at least one second playback device (Paragraph 0072: by playing all channels simultaneously, with each channel playback time synchronized with the others, the desired spatial effect of stereo or surround sound may be realized.).”

-Regarding claims 6 and 14, Hammer in combination with Chao teaches or fairly suggest “wherein: the transmission operation is a first transmission operation (as was explained in the rejection of claim 1 above, and in view of Chao, “the transmission operation” was mapped to the 802.15.4 (or Bluetooth) radio device (“the first radio”) receiving the “802.15.4 Grant” and performing transmission at a reduced power level during the Wi-Fi time interval.)…”
+Regarding claim 6, Hammer in combination with Chao teaches or fairly suggest “wherein: the transmission operation is a first transmission operation (as was explained in the rejection of claim 1 above, and in view of Chao, “the transmission operation” was mapped to the 802.15.4 (or Bluetooth) radio device (“the first radio”) receiving the “802.15.4 Grant” and performing transmission at a reduced power level during the Wi-Fi time interval.)…”

 With respect to “the communication interface is configured to determine whether the second radio is to perform a second transmission operation during the first time period when the first radio is designated as the prioritized radio”, as was explained in the rejection of claim 1 above, in the device of combined Hammer and Chao’s disclosures, “the second radio” was mapped to Wi-Fi radio and “the first time period” was mapped to the period when Bluetooth or 802.15.4 radio device is assigned higher priority.